Coparent Is Asked To Rehome His Kittens Due To Son’s Severe Allergy, AITA To Expect It?

 The biological dad is putting them in legitimate dangerReddit

 A pediatrician specializing in allergy management suggests that early intervention is crucial.
-Dr. Karan Rajan notes that parents should recognize the signs of allergies in children and consult healthcare professionals for an accurate diagnosis.
+Parents should recognize the signs of allergies in children and consult healthcare professionals for an accurate diagnosis.

-He also advocates for creating a pet-free zone in the home, such as the child's bedroom, to minimize exposure.
+Creating a pet-free zone in the home, such as the child's bedroom, can minimize exposure.
 Regular cleaning and using air purifiers can further reduce allergens, offering a balance between family dynamics and health concerns.

 The little child might react to cat dander